Where to See Jazz and Blues in San Francisco | San Francisco Travel

 Dan Rosenbaum

-Dan is the Vice President, Global Marketing, at San Francisco Travel.
-San Francisco has been his home for over a decade (that makes him a local, right?).
-On the weekends, you can find him with a cup of craft coffee in hand, a playlist of good vibes, a growing list of books to read, or out at the city's hottest new restaurant or bar.
+Dan was part of the San Francisco Travel team for more than a decade, most recently as Vice President, Global Marketing.
+His favorite ways to spend a weekend in the city are with a cup of craft coffee in hand, a playlist of good vibes and a growing list of books to read, or out at the hottest new restaurant or bar.

 Share